Donnellyd/EasyUARVisa/replit.md

 # Overview

 UAE VISA is a Flask-based web application serving as the official UAE visa application portal.
 It provides a comprehensive platform for visa applications, status tracking, and information display, designed with a professional aesthetic incorporating UAE national colors.
-The project integrates with the **dubai-visa-ai** backend (`https://dubai-visa-ai-duane16.replit.app`) for application processing and tracking, while using a local Node.js backend for robust payment processing via multiple gateways (PayFast, PayGate, Peach Payments).
+The project integrates with the **dubai-visa-ai** backend (`https://dubai-visa-ai-duane16.replit.app`) for application processing and tracking, and includes integrated payment processing via multiple gateways (PayFast, PayGate, Peach Payments) directly within the Flask application.

 # User Preferences